Borough Hall/Court Street station: Exits

-The secondary fare control area for the IRT Eastern Parkway Line is at the extreme west end.
+The secondary fare control area for the IRT Eastern Parkway Line is at the extreme west end and is unstaffed.
 Outside fare control, there is a token booth.
 Past the booth, one stair each goes up to the northwest and southwest corners of Court and Joralemon Streets.
+Prior to 1961, there were two additional entrances to the southwest corner of the intersection.
+These entrances are within one block of the Generoso Pope Athletic Complex of St. Francis College.

-The unstaffed fare control area for the BMT Fourth Avenue Line is at the extreme west end.
-Outside fare control, two staircases go up to either western corner of Livingston and Court Streets.
+The unstaffed fare control area for the BMT Fourth Avenue Line leads from the extreme west end of that platform.
+Outside fare control, one stair each goes to the northwest and southwest corners of Montague and Clinton Streets.
 The northwest staircase has an antique "SUBWAY" white and green globe sign since it is in the front yard of St. Ann's and Holy Trinity Church (the mezzanine has a mosaic sign with the church's name on it).
-The southwest staircase is next to the basement entrance of a Kiddie Korner daycare.
+The southwest staircase is next to the basement entrance of a daycare.
+The First Unitarian Church of Brooklyn, Brooklyn Historical Society, Brooklyn Trust Company Building, and Saint Ann's School are located within one block of these entrances.